RayAlpha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 13. changes the group owner to school for the file hello
 task 14. change owner and group
 task 15. symbolic link permissions
+task 16. changes owner of file on condition